Schladming: Why Alpine ski event should be on your bucket list

 The British fans had hoped for a dramatic finish from Ryding in Schladming but the result was exactly what the home crowd wanted.

-Hirscher snatched the title by 0.39 seconds from Kristoffersen, equalling Australian legend Hermann Maier's record of 54 World Cup wins.
+Hirscher snatched the title by 0.39 seconds from Kristoffersen, equalling Austrian legend Hermann Maier's record of 54 World Cup wins.
 As if this crowd needed any more reason to celebrate.

 Hirscher and Kristoffersen are the undeniable favourites for the top two spots at the 2018 Winter Olympics in Pyeongchang and, barring a slip-up from them, Ryding and the rest of the field are racing for bronze.